Skip to Main Content

 He's quite the little missionary.
 He has a long list of people he prays for.
 He gets up early in the morning.
 I'll go out and see him with his Bible and prayer list.

-The Keithlys’ daughters Carla ’92 and SueAnn attended CUI.
+The Keithlys’ daughters Carla ’92 and SueAnn attended Concordia University Irvine.
 SueAnn’s husband is a salesman for the seed company.
 The company’s vice president of operations is married to the Keithlys’ oldest daughter.
 Cheryl is a gift-planning advocate for the Lutheran Women’s Missionary League and has served on CUI’s Board of Trustees since the 1990s, “which I was tickled to do because it allowed me to become more involved,” she says.

 Kelly and Cheryl in front of the orange trees